thedynamiclinker/sudocode/etc/group.md

 Began with Euclid.
 Was considered foundations for roughly 2000 years.
 Now consists of differential geometry and all manner of tensors.
 Basically fancy calculus on shapes.

 ## δ: Calculus
+The subjects that began with Newton and Leibniz and which are now called Calculus.
 This includes differential and integral calculus in one variable, multiple variables, or infinitely many variables in the so-called calculus of variations.
-This culture is marked by its use of infinitesimals rather than the semi-formal methods of "analysis" popularized by Weierstrass, Dedekind, Cauchy, et al. This culture is found primarily in physics departments, though it is equally at home in applied mathematics.
+This culture is marked by its use of infinitesimals rather than the semi-formal methods of "analysis."
+Found primarily in physics departments, though it is equally at home in applied mathematics.

 ## ε: Analysis
-This includes real analysis, complex analysis, functional analysis, and any semi-formal approach to the subjects that began with Newton and Leibniz and which are now called Calculus.
+This includes real analysis, complex analysis, functional analysis, and any of the semi-formal methods popularized by Weierstrass, Dedekind, Cauchy, et al. in an attempt to make the arguments of the δs "rigorous."
 Distinguished by their use of ε-δ arguments.

 ## ζ: Number theory
  Don't be misled by the name.
 This field isn't just about numbers.
 In fact it barely even involves numbers at all these days, except perhaps a prime here and there.
 This group is named for the Riemann Zeta function.
 I won't elaborate further.
 Suffice it to say this group is culturally distinct in nearly every way from the "formal number theory" of first order arithmetic, commonly seen in foundational cultures.